eriveradelgado/cyclodextrin-qsarr/README.md

   - Removal of molecules with large amounts of missing data
 - If more than 5% of the chemical descriptors of a molecule are `NA` or `NaN`, the molecule is removed from the data.
 Otherwise, the descriptors are filled in using a simple mean.
 - These steps are performed on the data saved in `trn`
+- Removal of X-outliers
+  - Use of algorithm discussed here: https://doi.org/10.1016/j.chemolab.2015.04.013
+  - Assumptions of standard deviation of descriptors

+### 08. Random forest model

+File: `08-rf.Rmd`

 ## Acknowledgements